DaveBackus/Data_Bootcamp_Book/graphs1.md

 ## Approach #3:  Create figure objects and apply methods

 This approach is the most foreign to beginners, but now that we're used to it we like it a lot.
+It's now our go-to approach.
 We either use it on its own, or adapt its functionality to the dataframe plot methods we saw in Approach #1.
 The idea is to generate an object -- two objects, in fact -- and apply methods to them to produce the various elements of a graph:  the data, their axes, their labels, and so on.

 **Create objects.** This is how we do it: